quasarframework/quasar-framework.org/source/guide/quasar-layouts.md

 5. Make sure you sanitize intervals, timeouts, requestAnimationFrames or anything else at `beforeDestroy` point, otherwise you may end up with bugs when user switches to another Layout.

+6. Read about how to communicate between Page and Layouts  [here](/guide/vue-model-communication.html).
+It's important to know how to share VueModel data between the two.

 ### Global Layout Variable

 There is a global variable available for you to use called `quasar.current.layout` which holds properties like `name` and `vm` (current layout's VueModel Object - good place to change VM's reactive data).